daisugiland/daisugi/packages/ayamari/README.md

 This project is part of the [@daisugi](https://github.com/daisugiland/daisugi) monorepo.

-**Ayamari** helps you to create rich errors in a simple and stable way.
+**Ayamari** helps you to create rich errors in a simple and consistent way.

 ## 🌟 Features